 - Estimate the value of your case

 - Protect your rights and that of your child throughout the case

 - Negotiate with the other party for a reasonable settlement

 - Represent you in court and handle all communication on your behalf

 - Argue your case aggressively and represent your best interests in and out of court

 - If necessary, take your case to trial

 A Georgia hypoxic-ischemic encephalopathy attorney can ensure you receive a fair settlement to cover medical care expenses for your child.
 In addition, if your child has died due to HIE caused by a medical error or negligence, an attorney can help your family recover damages.

-If you or your loved one’s child has HIE due to the actions of a negligent or careless healthcare provider, a hypoxic-ischemic encephalopathy lawyer in Georgia can help.
+If your child has HIE due to the actions of a careless healthcare provider, a hypoxic-ischemic encephalopathy lawyer in Georgia can help.
 We have the skills and resources to handle your HIE claim and can help you go after the maximum compensation amount.
 Contact us to schedule a free legal consultation with our legal team today.